 Up until about 1976, hair dye in any form seemed to be either the domain of the swingingest swingers of swinging London Town, models, glamour girls, and according to legend, sex workers.
 Or at the other end of the spectrum, it also appealed to the elderly or middle aged presumably in an attempt to “look younger” or to cover up their greying roots.

 The only other colouring alternative was Henna, still popular with hippies, which would give the hair a weird orange glow.
-The process involved mixing the henna powder with hot water and stirring it into a foul smelling, steaming compost of a paste, plastering it onto the head while still warm and then wrapping your entire head in clingfilm while you listened to both sides of a Caravan album, cooked some lentils and burnt some joss sticks, to give it time to permeate the hair.
+The process involved mixing the henna powder with hot water and stirring it into a foul smelling, steaming compost of a paste, plastering it onto the head while still warm and then wrapping your entire head in clingfilm while you listened to all four sides of a concept album, cooked some lentils and burnt some joss sticks, to give it time to permeate the hair.

 Whatever your natural hair colour, blonde, brunette somewhere in between, then it was there to stay, and teen magazines encouraged us to embrace which ever colour it was, that mother nature had already chosen for us.